kyberdrb/duplicate_finder/README.md

 - Hash
 - Directory
 - FilePathsComparator - for vector of all files in dir
-- StringComparator - for string/object-type keys in maps
+- StringComparatorAscending - for string/object-type keys in maps
 - DuplicateFilesHandler
 - ReportGenerator